 Well, I'll do my best, but I should explain that gila monsters do not have a sense of humor.
 I've tried many times to understand what Harry means when he says something is "funny," to no avail.
 I do know from my study of human physiology that laughter is a response to the reconciling of the left and right hemispheres of the human brain- which represent, roughly, literal versus figurative thinking- mediated by a bundle of nerve tissue called the corpus callosum that connects the two hemispheres.
 As the c.c., which has its own brain, sifts through the streams of the two interpretations of the environment, it often finds esoterically matched analogues, and it has the option to decide if a match is "funny" (from Middle English, fon, fool).
 The matches designated "foolish" are sent to humor centers in other parts of the nervous system (there are 15 million).
-If enough electrical charge is accumulated in the humor centers, a feedback loop with the c.c. emerges, and this triggers a spasmodic choking response in the upper body.
+If enough electric charge accumulates in the humor centers, a feedback loop with the c.c. emerges, and this triggers a spasmodic choking response in the upper body.
 The experience, though highly valued by your kind, is mercifully denied to mine.

 FYI, Robert, I retorted, what you just said was funny, but, as the saying goes, it was so funny I forgot to laugh.

 Actually, Robert, said Gregory, who appeared considerably more relaxed, your ideas are intriguing.
 I'm not much of a humorist myself, and I often wonder about laughter.
 Since Harry went out on a limb to bring us together, maybe your analytical abilities could help him find the humor in our pessimistic scenarios.

 Wow, muttered Robert, another human willing to listen to me.
 Life just keeps getting better.
 Let me think.